maxijonson/discord-nestjs-bot-template/README.md

     </a>
 </p>

+## ⚠️ IN ACTIVE DEVELOPMENT ⚠️

+This template is still very much in development.
+You're welcome to use it as-is, but be aware that this is not even close to being an alpha!
+There are still a lot of features, examples and documentation missing.

+That being said, the current state of the template is perfectly usable, it's just not very useful at the moment.
+If you use it now, you'll still have a working bot, but you won't have many examples to build upon yet.
+Consider starring the repo to show your interest and watch for updates!

 ## Why NestJS instead of plain Discord.js?

 Most Discord bot templates out there use Discord.js on its own, inside a plain Node app.
 This is fine for small bots, but as your bot grows, you might find yourself struggling to keep your code organized and maintainable.
 NestJS is a progressive Node.js framework that helps you build efficient, reliable, and scalable server-side applications.
 It provides a modular architecture, dependency injection, and a powerful CLI, making it easier to manage complex applications.
 Necord is a framework built on top of Discord.js that leverages the power of NestJS to create Discord bots with a clean and structured approach.